Conventions¶

 - Actor aggregate state holds

-The same pattern applies to any future field that may contain personal data: add it as a nullable column on profile, or stand up a parallel vault table when the new field belongs to a different aggregate.
+The same pattern applies to any future field that may contain personal data: add it as a nullable column on actor_profile, or stand up a parallel vault table when the new field belongs to a different aggregate.
 The infrastructure is one table, not a key-management system.

 Anti-patterns: